mikebway/gogql/README.md

 # A Simple GraphQL Client For Go

+**NOTE:** With its built in demonstration app, this package also serves as an illustration of how to use the [github GraphQL API](https://developer.github.com/v4/).

 ## Early Stage Project

 As the project stands at this stage, the "client" only supports queries and not mutations